Alberta Parks

-Alberta Parks is an agency of the Government of Alberta which is responsible for managing Alberta's provincial parks and protected areas.
+Alberta Parks is a division of the Ministry of Forestry and Parks of the Government of Alberta which is responsible for managing Alberta's provincial parks and protected areas.

 History

 Alberta's system of provincial parks began with the striking of a committee on parks by then Premier J. E. Brownlee in 1929.
 This led to the passage of the Provincial Parks and Protected Areas Act in 1930 and the formation of the Provincial Board of Management to oversee the system.
 The first provincial parks were Aspen Beach Provincial Park, established in 1932, followed by Gooseberry Lake, Park Lake, Sylvan Lake and Saskatoon Island later that same year.
 However further development of the system was halted during the Great Depression and during the Second World War.

 Major changes began in 1950 with the passage of a new Parks Act, the transferring of responsibilities for parks to the Department of Lands and Forests, and the creation of a new three-person Parks Board.
 A major budget increase in 1952-53 saw the hiring of the first full-time parks staff.
 The parks system expanded rapidly with 46 new parks established between 1951 and 1971, focused mostly on recreational campgrounds near lakes.
 As well in 1959 the Provincial Parks Branch was established, headed by a Provincial Parks Commissioner, who reported to the parks board.
 Also in 1950 the Parks Branch began to establish provincial historic sites.